-Hong Kong is one of the best cities in the world for camera shopping, with a seemingly infinite number of new and second hand stores selling just about every bit of camera kit under the sun.
+Hong Kong is undoubtedly still one of the best cities in the world for camera shopping.
+With a multitude of new and second-hand stores selling just about every bit of camera kit under the sun.
 Whilst the prices here aren't quite as low as online giants like Amazon and B&H photo in the US, the lack of sales tax in Hong Kong still makes purchasing camera gear here very tempting.

-1. Major camera brands like Nikon, Canon and Sony do NOT offer up international warranties for brand new Camera bodies and/or lenses.
+1. Major camera brands like Nikon, Canon, and Sony don't always offer up international warranties for brand new camera bodies and/or lenses.
 The warranty may only be valid only for Hong Kong.

-2. There are some dealers that will sell grey market imports, mostly from Japan but occasionally imported from the US.
-The warranty may only be valid for that country.
+2. There are some stores that sell grey market imports.
+These tend to be mostly from Japan but occasionally imported from the US.
+Again, the warranty may only be valid for that country.

-3. Don't always expect to haggle on price, many stores have a fixed price for brand new goods.
+3. You can always expect to haggle on price, as many stores will offer you a better deal if paying with cash.

-5. Always ask about the refund policy.
+5. Always ask about the return policy.
 Most if not all stores will NOT allow a refund unless the goods are faulty.
 That being said, stores are good to their word and will replace if faulty.

-6. Check if there is an extra fee for paying by credit card, as most stores will charge an extra 2% if you opt to pay by card.
+6. Check if there is an extra fee for paying by credit card, as some stores will charge an extra 2% if you opt to pay by card.

-Above all, the main piece of advice I can impart on anyone is to stay away from ALL street level camera stores on Nathan Road and in the Causeway Bay shopping area on the Island side.
-You should easily recognize these places by the huge "Canon", "Nikon", "Sony" neon signs adorning the storefront.
+Above all, the best piece of advice I can impart on anyone is to STAY AWAY from ALL street level camera stores on Nathan Road in Kowloon, and in the Causeway Bay shopping area on the Island side.
+You should easily recognize these places by the huge "Canon", "Nikon" or "Sony" neon signs adorning the storefront.
 These shops are usually pretty tiny, and inside you will find like 8 guys all sitting around smoking or eating.
-Also, you may notice that all the goods on display are shrink wrapped in clear plastic.
-Whilst occasionally stories leak out about goods being swapped for inferior models, these places are better known for just ripping people off with rediculous prices or pulling stunts like charging extra for the battery or the box that should come with the camera.
-Avoid like Pentax.
+Also, you may notice that most of the goods on display are shrink-wrapped in clear plastic.
+Whilst occasionally stories leak out about goods being swapped for inferior models, these places are better known for simply ripping tourists off with ridiculous prices or pulling stunts like charging extra for the battery, or the box that should come with the camera.
+Avoid like Pentax!

 Avoid any store with a 'Tax Free' sign.
 Hong Kong has no sales or duty tax regardless of where you purchase.

-Although the website is only available in Chinese, it's not too difficult to do a search for a particular camera model, which will then show you the current pricing from select independent and major retail stores.
+Although the website is only available in Chinese, it's not too difficult to simply search for a particular camera model or lens, which will then show you the current pricing for the majority of independent and major retail stores.
 It's a good way to get a ballpark figure for what to pay, or you might get lucky and find a bargain deal.

-Wing Shing Photo Supplies.
-One of my favourite stores to go for new gear.
-The sales staff here are decent but are less in the know when it comes to proper advice.
+One of my favorite stores to goto for new gear.
+The sales staff here are friendly, but seem more orientated towards the consumer market vs professional.
 Yet Wing Shing do offer some of the lowest prices around.
-Great range of the latest camera gear in the DSLR and mirrorless market.
-Stock is all official Hong Kong/China stock therefore only local warranty applies.
-I usually go here first when shopping for lenses and always come back as they generally have the best prices.
+Great range of the latest camera gear in the DSLR and mirrorless market for all brands.
+The stock is all official Hong Kong/China models, therefore only local warranty applies.
+I usually visit here first when pricing out equipment, and usually come back as they generally have the best prices.
 As a bonus, they tend to throw in little extras with larger purchases such as carry cases, memory cards etc.